-A summary of LIPA's ARO activity for the years ended December 31, 2019 and 2018 is included below:
+A summary of LIPA's ARO activity for the years ended December 31, 2020 and 2019 is included below:

-2019 2018
+- 2020 2019

+Asset retirement obligation:

+Balance at January 1 \$ 67,293 67,483

-Asset retirement obligation: Beginning balance Change due to updates \$ 67,483 (3,396) 67,787 (3,912)
+Change due to updates (3,396)

-Accretion expense 3,206 3,608
+Accretion expense 3,473 3,206

-Balance at December 31 \$ 67,293 67,483
+Balance at December 31 \$ 70,766 67,293

-(s) Long-Lived Assets
+(r) Long-Lived Assets

 Long-lived assets and purchased intangibles subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that there is a significant unexpected decline in the service utility of a capital asset.
-There were no impairment charges recognized in both 2019 and 2018.
+There were no impairment charges recognized in 2020 or 2019.

-(t) Payments-in-Lieu-of-Taxes
+(s) Payments-in-Lieu-of-Taxes

-LIPA makes payments-in-lieu-of-taxes (PILOTs) for certain taxes previously paid by LILCO, including gross income, property, and Metropolitan Transportation Authority.
-In addition, LIPA has entered into various PILOT arrangements for property it owns, upon which generation has been built.
+LIPA makes payments-in-lieu-of-taxes (PILOTs), including gross income, property, and Metropolitan Transportation Authority.
+In addition, LIPA has entered into various PILOT arrangements for property it owns, upon which generation plants have been built.